Arrive at Amman & meet our representative.

 Dinner & overnight stay at Amman.

-After breakfast, proceed to Allenby Bridge to cross the border (01 Hrs 15 min).
+After breakfast, check out and proceed to Sheik Hussein Bridge to cross the border.
+It will take 2.30hrs.

 Follow the 14 Stations of the Cross to Golgotha, the place where Jesus was crucified marking significant events along the route.